greenideas/school-notes/2012/Fall/Torts/Torts Class Notes.markdown

 	* knowledge that contact is substantially certain
 * No volition, no fault.
 * Subjective inquiry - determining what a party was thinking.
+* Eggshell skull doctrine - If I make harmful intentional contact with your skull, and your skull caves in even if I didn't intend to harm you that much, I'm liable for the full extent of the harm.

+### White v.
+Muniz
+* Bench trial - no jury
+* *Dual intent* - Defendant must not only intend contact, but also that that contact be harmful or offensive.
+* It's the jury's job to determine the defendant's mental state.
+* Most states have a dual intent standard.

+### Wagner v.
+State
+* *Single intent* - Defendant only needs to intend to make contact
+* In the kissing hypo, the kiss is still not consented to
+* Mentally ill & immature don't automatically get a free pass

+## Outlining tips
+* Should be concise, but have enough info to help you understand